 Every computer has different hardware specifications and that’s a very good reason to check out below if your hardware meets the requirements or not:

 - PAE support – Required

 Xubuntu can run well on a 512 MB RAM but that’s not recommended as you won’t be able to enjoy smooth computing.

 Xubuntu works well on old computer hardware.
 It is preferred by Linux users who need enough computer resources (RAM is the usual answer) for their resource-intensive applications.
-Ubuntu studio is a great example that comes with XFCE installed as its desktop environment.
-By the way, Xubuntu can be installed on newer platforms with latest cool processors too.
+Ubuntu Studio is a great example that comes with XFCE installed as its desktop environment.
+By the way, Xubuntu can be installed on newer platforms with the latest cool processors too.

 Well, there are some users who tend to vote towards cool looks rather than minimalism.
 I’m not implying XFCE is minimalistic!
 However, it lacks GNOME, KDE, Cinnamon, etc when it comes to the visual look and feel: the animation, slightly heavy use of composition, cool layout in windowing, etc. But that’s the tradeoff when lightweight is considered a priority over computer resources.